avdkishore/next-blog/README.md

-# next-blog
+# Blog

 Blog written in NextJS on the frontend and Firebase as backend.